songweizhi/HgtSIM/README.md

         BNM,AAM_00209,AKV_00282,AMAC_02914,AMAU_02414,AMS_03378
         BRT,AAM_00308,AKV_02353,AMAC_03303,AMAU_00830,AMS_01655

-1. The flanking sequences to be added to the end of genes to be transferred.
+1. The flanking sequences to be added to the end of gene transfers.
 Can be specified with '-lf' and '-rf', the default value is None.

-        # transfers without flanking sequences
+        # introduce gene transfers without adding flanking sequences
         python3 HgtSIM.py -t genes.fasta -i 10 -d distribution.txt -f input_genomes -r 1-0-1-1 -x fna

-        # or, add same pair of flanking sequences (e.g. 'TAGATGAGTGATTAGTTAGTTA') to all transfers
+        # or, add same pair of flanking sequences (e.g. 'TAGATGAGTGATTAGTTAGTTA') to all gene transfers
         python3 HgtSIM.py -t genes.fasta -i 10 -d distribution.txt -f input_genomes -r 1-0-1-1 -x fna -lf TAGATGAGTGATTAGTTAGTTA -rf TAGATGAGTGATTAGTTAGTTA

-        # or, add flanking sequences dynamically to the two ends of each transfer
+        # or, add flanking sequences dynamically to the two ends of each gene transfer
         python3 HgtSIM.py -t genes.fasta -i 10 -d distribution.txt -f input_genomes -r 1-0-1-1 -x fna -lf lf.fasta -rf rf.fasta

-    if you want to add flanking sequences dynamically to your transfers, you can specify the left and right side sequences separately in two multi-fasta files.
+    if you want to add flanking sequences dynamically to the gene transfers, you can specify the left and right side sequences in two multi-fasta files.
-    The IDs of the flanking sequences need to be exactly the same to the corresponding transfers to be added.
+    The IDs of the flanking sequences need to be exactly the same to their corresponding gene transfers.

     As an illustration, if you have four transfers, which are transfer_A, transfer_B, transfer_C and transfer_D.
-And you have provided the following two files to HgtSIM:
+And you have provided the following two files:

     lf.fasta